erezsh/runtype/docs/dispatch.md

 ## Limitations

-Dispatch currently doesn't support:
+Dispatch currently doesn't support, and will simply ignore:

-* keyword arguments
+* keyword arguments (Dispatch relies on the order of the arguments)

 * `*args`